carlosbrando/rails21-book/text/01_ActiveRecord/19_utc_migrations.markdown

 ## Timestamped Migrations

-When you are studying Rails or developing something on your own, **migrations** seem to be the best solution to all of your problems.
+When you are just studying Rails or developing something on your own, **migrations** seem to be the best solution to all of your problems.
 However, when you are part of a team working on a project and have everyone creating **migrations**, you will find out (if you haven't already) that it simply does not work.
-That was before Rails 2.1.
+This was before Rails 2.1.

 When you created a **migration**, it had a number associated with it.
 But what happened when two people created a **migration** at the same time or, even worse, when many people started creating **migrations** and only commited later in the day ?
 You would end up with a bunch of **migrations** sharing the same number but different code.
 Conflict!